 From ‘Sailing to Byzantium’, by W B Yeats.

-When René Descartes completed the law degree which his father had forced him to pursue, he was so sick of studying that he resolved that the only book he would ever open again would be the book of the world, and this moment marked the beginning of the philosophical adventure that would write his name into that book as one of architects of the scientific revolution.
-Right at the beginning of this journey, he would make the gross and laughable error which we still haven’t shaken off today.
+When René Descartes completed the law degree which his father had forced him to pursue, he was so sick of studying that he resolved that the only book he would ever open again would be the book of the world, and this moment marked the beginning of the philosophical adventure that would write his name into history as one of architects of the scientific revolution.
+Right at the beginning of this journey, he would make the grotesque error which we still haven’t shaken off today.

-After finishing his degree, Descartes spent two years in Paris, from 1616 to 1618.
-There, he was astonished and impressed by the automata — often life-sized mechanical curiosities mimicking the form and motions of human beings and animals — which were all the rage among the new bourgeoisie at that time.
+After finishing his degree in 1616, Descartes moved to Paris, where he was astonished and impressed by the automata — often life-sized mechanical curiosities mimicking the form and motions of human beings and animals — which were all the rage among the new bourgeoisie of time.
 A number of skilled manufacturers of such contrivances were based in the city.

-Pneumatically and hydraulically-powered automata go back thousands of years.
-The legendary King Solomon surrounded his throne with mechanical animals which hailed his approach, extending paws and hooves to lift him up; once seated, an eagle placed the crown on his head and a dove brought him a Torah scroll.
-In the Hellenistic period before the emergence of Rome, Corinth and Rhodes in particular had thriving engineering traditions.
-In Rhodes, as commemorated in Pindar’s seventh Olympic Ode (5th century BC):
+Hydraulically and pneumatically powered automata go back thousands of years.
+The legendary King Solomon surrounded his throne with mechanical animals which hailed his approach: roaring tigers and lowing oxen extending paws and hooves to lift him up; once seated, an eagle placed the crown on his head and a dove brought him a Torah scroll.
+In the Hellenistic period before the emergence of Rome, Corinth and Rhodes in particular had thriving automation traditions.
+In Rhodes, as commemorated in Pindar’s seventh Olympic Ode (5th century BC),

 The animated figures stand